 Some of Dave’s collectors include, Phoenix Home and Garden Idea House, Fender Guitar Museum in Germany, Z Tejas Grill, San Antonio, TX, Warner Brothers Records, High West Distillery Park City, UT and Ajo Al’s Restaurants in Phoenix & Scottsdale.

 You can find Dave’s works at the Newman Gallery, located on historic Whiskey Row in Prescott, Arizona.
-He is also represented by: Xanadu Gallery, Scottsdale, Arizona, Meyer Gallery, Park City, Utah, Modern West Fine Art, Salt Lake City Utah and Rare Gallery, Jackson, Wyoming.
+He is also represented by: Xanadu Gallery, Scottsdale, Arizona, Slate Gray Gallery, Telluride, Colorado, Van Gogh’s Ear, Prescott, Arizona, Modern West Fine Art, Salt Lake City Utah and Rare Gallery, Jackson, Wyoming.